0xPolygon/polygon-docs/docs/cdk/architecture/staking-the-bridge.md

 #### `L2TokenConverter`

 - Supports 1:1 conversion between the STB minted native tokens, and the bridged tokens minted by depositing tokens to LxLy bridge directly on L1.
-- Doesn't have a default cap on the token volume that can be converted, can be added by chain operators as necessary.
+- Doesn't have a default cap on the token volume that can be converted, but it can be added by chain operators as necessary.
 - An asset can have multiple token converters that can have different properties.

 ## Roles and responsibilities